nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 >
 > ![Class Diagram](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/AY2122S2-CS2113T-T10-3/tp/master/docs/ClassDiagrams/DataAlternative.puml)
 >
-> While this model is arguably closer to real life, the program logic would have to operate on different object types depending on whether a given `Task` belongs to a user-created Module or the default General Tasks list.
+> While this model is arguably closer to real life, the program logic would have to operate on different object types depending on whether a given `Task` belongs to a user-created Module, or the default General Tasks list.
 This was deemed to increase coupling and introduce too much unnecessary clutter to the code, hence it was not used.

 <br>